Paul-Henri Marron: Paris

 In 1782 he moved to Paris to serve as the chaplain of the Dutch ambassador.
 A Protestant worship service in the French language had been allowed at the Dutch embassy since the Treaty of Utrecht in 1713 providing one of the only means for French Protestants to participate in a worship service.
 After the Edict of Tolerance in 1787 Jean-Paul Rabaut Saint-Étienne recruited Marron to serve as the first pastor of the Protestant community of Paris.

-The new congregation first met on June 7, 1789 in the back room of a wine shop at the corner of rue Mondétour and rue du Cygne.
+The new congregation first met on June 7, 1789, in the back room of a wine shop at the corner of rue Mondétour and rue du Cygne.
 Some of the faithful were distressed to sing the Psalms in a place that was home to more bacchanalian tunes.
 The church moved to 18 rue Dauphine in February, 1790, where Antoine Court de Gébelin, the famous interpreter of the Tarot, had held his meetings.
 In 1791, at the behest of Jean Sylvain Bailly, the mayor of Paris, and the Marquis de Lafayette, a recently suppressed church, Saint-Louis-du-Louvre was rented to the Protestants for the annual sum of 16,450 livres.

-On July 20, 1792 Marron came from Holland to America to deliver the funeral oration for John Paul Jones.
+On July 20, 1792, Marron came from Holland to America to deliver the funeral oration for John Paul Jones.

 In 1811 Napoleon decided to demolish Saint-Louis-du-Louvre to make way for an expansion of the Louvre.
 As a replacement building he gave Marron's congregation l'Oratoire du Louvre.

 Death

-Marion died on July 31, 1832 from a cholera epidemic and was buried in the Père Lachaise Cemetery.
+Marion died on July 31, 1832, from a cholera epidemic and was buried in the Père Lachaise Cemetery.
 He was still the preacher at l'Oratoire at the time of his death and was succeeded by Athanase Coquerel.
 His tomb is inscribed with 1 Corinthians 15:55, the last passage on which he preached during a career of more than fifty years:

 O mort, où est ton aiguillon?

 O sépulchre, où est ta victoire?

-O death, were is your sting?
+O death, where is your sting?

-O grave, were is your victory?
+O grave, where is your victory?